browserstack/selenide-browserstack/README.md

 This repository uses the BrowserStack SDK to run tests on BrowserStack.
 Follow the steps below to install the SDK in your test suite and run tests on BrowserStack:

-* Following are the changes required in `gradle.build` -
+* Following are the changes required in `build.gradle` -
-  * Add `compileOnly 'com.browserstack:browserstack-java-sdk:latest.release'` in dependencies
+  * Add `implementation 'com.browserstack:browserstack-java-sdk:latest.release'` in dependencies
   * Fetch Artifact Information and add `jvmArgs` property in tasks *SampleTest* and *SampleLocalTest* :
   ```
   def browserstackSDKArtifact = configurations.compileClasspath.resolvedConfiguration.resolvedArtifacts.find { it.name == 'browserstack-java-sdk' }